ArminZ/ANR_Scoring_And_Visualisation/README.md

 ---
 #### History
-With the original ANR rules and specifications by Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne, Switzerland (GIBBS), under the technical lead of **Luc Baumann/SharpSoft**.
+With the original ANR rules and specifications by Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training College, Berne, Switzerland (GIBBS), under the technical lead of **Luc Baumann/SharpSoft**.
 Luc has been maintaining the application since its beginnings in 2009.
 Old code can be found from the google code archive https://code.google.com/archive/p/anrl/downloads.
 At this time the application was basically a client-server application with a centralized database server.
 Later on a first stand-alone version was tested.
 There has been some development in 2015, probably from the 2013 stand-alone version of the 'Anrl.zip (workaround-local-app)' version of above google code.
 Luc has stored the latest code of the 2015 stand-alone version in a dedicated GitHub repository ( https://github.com/helios57/anrl).
 This repository served as the starting point for the code presented here.